 Austral Bricks erected signage in 2019 to advise that there is no unauthorised access along the tracks due to dieback risk.
+Implementation of these actions from the Hygiene Management Plan ultimately aids in reducing edge effects.

 In addition, the site is fenced and secured to keep trespassers from entering.